MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

     public class YourOwnUNUserNotificationCenterDelegate : UNUserNotificationCenterDelegate
     {
-        // This is a property that it is exposed so it can be used elsewhere. public bool didReceiveNotificationInForeground { get; set; }
+        // This is a property that it's exposed so it can be used elsewhere. public bool didReceiveNotificationInForeground { get; set; }

         public override void WillPresentNotification(UNUserNotificationCenter center, UNNotification notification, Action<UNNotificationPresentationOptions> completionHandler)